GSA/sinwebapp/README.md

 The BASH script, <i>/scripts/push-to-cf.sh</i>, takes care of installing and building the frontend for you, as long as you already logged into the <i>cf cli</i>

 > bash ./scripts/push-to-cf.sh

+## Work Flows

+The artifacts from the Angular build are outputted into the <i>/sinwebapp/static/</i> directory, where the Django web framework serves them up through <b>gunicorn</b>.
+The HTML templates in the Django backend are configured to load in these artifacts; since the Angular app enters through these Django templates, there is no <i>index.html</i> in the <i>/frontend/</i> folder.
+In other words, each Angular app launched from a different Django template is an entirely distinct instance of a separate Angular application.

+## Django Backend Endpoints

+Listed below are the current routes used by each component of the application, the Angular frontend and the Django backend,

+- /
+- /logout
+- /success

+Application API Endpoints
+- /api/user

+Third Party Endpoints
+- /auth/login
+- /auth/callback
+- /fake/oauth/authorize
+- /fake/oauth/token

+### Angular Frontend Routes

 ## TODO
 - [x] reset service-key redirect uri on cloud.gov